deco3500-2018/Passionfruit/README.md

 [Figma Parent Prototype](https://www.figma.com/file/nzJvonccucP9gDNFjf1rIL/NEW-Parents-app)
 **Note:** The Figma prototypes do not have functional aspects, it is all simulated.
 All the functional aspects are in the [functional prototype](https://unlocked.uqcloud.net/).

+## Domain Space and Solution
+In recent years, due to increased advancement in technology and easier accessibility to devices, more and more people have succumbed to mobile addiction.
+Research has shown that younger people, specifically schooling children and teenagers, are especially prone to excessive device usage.
+Hence our team has chosen to focus on this demographic and intend to produce a solution to reduce this excessive usage, which should consequently combat mobile addiction.

 ## Project Aim
 To create a high fidelity prototype that targets teenagers, and utilizes gamification methods to teach time management skills which will consequently combat mobile addiction.